Vivek-04022001/documentation/docs/deployment/caching/rulesets-and-caching-operations.md

 Note, unlike the other parameters above, this global parameter isn't directly visible in the {guilabel}`plone.app.caching` user interface.

-It is unlikely to need to change this list but, if needed, it can be edited via the {guilabel}`Configuration Registry` control panel.
+It's unlikely to need to change this list but, if needed, it can be edited via the {guilabel}`Configuration Registry` control panel.

 ## Caching operation helper functions